mingruimingrui/Convolution-neural-networks-made-easy-with-keras/README.md

 ### Where filter weights come from

 > Short recap: Up to this current moment in time, your understanding of how CNNs work is that through a series of multiplications, summations and modifications, you are able to generate a prediction of some sort.
 Along the way, complex features that a computer would not normally be able to identify are extracted and turned into a simple term that it could, either a feature is present or it is not.
 This greatly simplifies the original problem of image identification into small simple steps that a computer can solve but there's just one mystery remains.

-Such an algorithm must require some very specific parameters (we usually call them weights) in the filter layers else the entire model would fail to function.
-Some of you might not be comfortable to hear this answer but do not be alarmed!
-This same problem, almost impossible to solve through the English language, can be easily solved through the language of Mathematics.
+CNN is an algorithm that requires some very specific parameters (we also call them weights) in the filter layers else the entire model would fail to function.
+Some of you might not be comfortable to hear this but do not be alarmed!
+To solve this problem we will have to make use of Mathematics.

 The problem is this,